+Work Permits

-Work Permits: Work permit applications are available from the School Office Coordinator and are required of any Alternative Education student working at a job.
+Work permit applications are available from the School Office Coordinator.
 Students applying for a work permit must show proof of age (such as a Birth Certificate, Driver's License, or a DMV Identification card).
 The permit is valid for one specific job, one school, and one school year.
 It must be renewed each time any of the above information changes.
 Work permits can be revoked if the student does not maintain acceptable attendance or satisfactorily complete his/her schoolwork.